Latest posts

 We're working with design partners across computer vision, robotics, and multimodal AI.
 If you're spending more than 10% of your time on data infrastructure instead of model development, we should talk.

 I started by saying I'm skeptical of revolutionary claims.
 But when the revolution is already here—when your GPUs are starving and you’re drowning in data—skepticism becomes denial.
-The question isn't whether your infrastructure will need to evolve—it's whether you'll lead that evolution or be left behind.
+The question is whether you'll lead that evolution or be left behind.

 The future doesn't care if you're ready.
 But we do.